Data Science Overview

 Department/Program Goals

 The goal of the Data Science Program is to provide comprehensive training in this growing interdisciplinary field.
-Through courses in statistics, computing, and applied domains (e.g. government, environmental science, sociology), students explore the societal impact of data science and such ethical concerns as privacy rights and data validity.
+Through courses in mathematics, statistics, computing, and applied domains (e.g. government, environmental science, sociology), students explore the societal impact of data science and such ethical concerns as privacy rights and data validity.

 Department/Program Student Learning Outcomes